johannalouise/repobepo/README.md

 [Slack](https://slack.com/intl/en-se/), [Jupyter](https://jupyter.org/) and [Jira](https://www.atlassian.com/software/jira).

 #### Yaml file
 Write the usage of an Yaml file with an example.
-Find an App or Action where you need to use a yaml file for installing and configuring the app or action.
+Find an App where you need to use a yaml file for installing and configuring the app.
+Two actions where you need to add information to an yaml file are [Mjolnir](https://github.com/marketplace/actions/closes-issues-related-to-a-merged-pull-request) and [Discord Notification](https://github.com/marketplace/actions/actions-for-discord?version=0.0.2) you need to add their webwook to your account.

 #### XML file
 Write the usage of an XML file with an example.
 For instance, Travis and the file for building the project

+#### Webhooks
+Write the usage of Webhooks with an example.
+For instance, the [Discord Notification](https://github.com/marketplace/actions/actions-for-discord?version=0.0.2) you need to add their webwook to your account.